-The Secretariat has continued its consultations with UNEP regarding the new Programme Support Cost allocation policy, the New Delegation of Authority Policy and Framework for the management and administration of MEAs and the User Pays Principles to ensure that they are in line with the existing Memorandum of Understanding (MoU) between the CITES Standing Committee and the Executive Director of UNEP.
+The Secretariat has continued its consultations with UNEP regarding the new UNEP Secretariat services to MEAs to ensure that they are in line with the existing Memorandum of Understanding (MoU) between the CITES Standing Committee and the Executive Director of UNEP.

-CITES Parties in 2017
+CITES Parties in 2018

-As of December 2017, 183 Parties had joined CITES.
+As of December 2018, 183 Parties had joined CITES.
 The complete list of CITES Parties can be found here.